anthony-mills/procedural_dungeon/README.md

 ## Usage

-Usage of the plugin for the generation of a dungeon is fairly straight forward.
+Usage of the plugin for the generation of a dungeon is fairly straight forward:

 * Load the script into your [PhaserJS](https://phaser.io/) project
 * Initialise the plugin i.e dungeonCreator = game.plugins.addPhaser.Plugin.DungeonCreator);